Grosse Pointe Farms, Michigan

 Grosse Pointe Farms is a city in Wayne County in the U.S. state of Michigan.
-The population was 10,148 at the 2020 census.
+One of the five "Grosse Pointe" suburbs of Detroit, Grosse Pointe Farms is located on the shore of Lake St. Clair and borders Detroit to the east, roughly 10 mi east of downtown Detroit.
+As of the 2020 census, the city had a population of 10,148.

-As part of the Grosse Pointe collection of cities, it is a northeastern city of Metro Detroit and shares a small western border with the city of Detroit.
 Grosse Pointe Farms was originally incorporated as a village in 1893 and again as a city in 1949.

 History

 The area that would become Grosse Pointe Farms was originally incorporated as the Village of Grosse Pointe in 1879.
 By 1889, the village extended from land just above Provencal Road in the northeast to Cadieux Road in the west.
 In 1893, the portion of the village east of Fisher Road broke off and incorporated as the Village of Grosse Pointe Farms after a dispute over the location of a tavern.
 It was not until 1949, however, that the village incorporated as a city.

 The U.S. Postal Service operates the Grosse Pointe Post office in Grosse Pointe Farms.